lun0522/Notes/IntroToDatabase.md

 If every transaction require all locks at the beginning , and only release the lock after commit, conflict-serializability is enforced, since there is no interleaving.

-If we allow them to acquire locks when needed, it can cause deadlock and no transaction starts.
-If we allow them to release the lock before commit when not need it, it can cause cascading abort if it aborts later.
+If we allow them to acquire locks when needed, it can cause **deadlocks** and no transaction starts.
+If we allow them to release the lock before commit when not need it, it can cause **cascading abort** if it aborts later.

 ####Two-Phase Locking (2PL)